eyes-eyes/mcPackSpriteSheetGenerator/README.md

 This is a github page to a website that will automatically merge Minecraft resource pack files into several big sprite sheets.
 Check the out the link: https://eyes-eyes.github.io/mcPackSpriteSheetGenerator/

+# Credits
+Teamed up with davidawesome on discord (still has not been paid) (I told him I would XD)

 ## MUST used zipped folder

 ## Known issues